abdulhamidmazroua/SpringEmployeeCRUD/README.md

     - `spring.datasource.username=<your_username>`
     - `spring.datasource.password=<your_password>`

+4. Go to your MySQL and execute the `employee-sql-script.sql`

-4. Build the project using Maven:
+5. Build the project using Maven:
   `mvn clean install`

-5. Run the application using the following command:
+6. Run the application using the following command:
   `java -jar target/SpringEmployeeCRUD-0.0.1-SNAPSHOT.jar`

-6. Open your web browser and navigate to `http://localhost:8080` to access the application.
+7. Open your web browser and navigate to `http://localhost:8080` to access the application.

 ## Usage